bguerout/jongo-play2-spike/README.md

 First spike : Share a Mongo and Jongo instance across an application :
 -----------------------------------------------------------------------
-A JongoPlugin has been created and declared into play.plugins file.
+A JongoPlugin has been created and declared into 'conf/play.plugins' file.
 This plugin can be used accros the application using the following snippet :

 ```java